pytroll/pytroll/web/source/index.rst

           | |figuretext| |
           +--------------+

-.. |pict1| image:: _static/workshop2015december_small.png
+.. |pict1| image:: _static/Group2_small.JPG
     :width: 800px

 .. |figuretext| replace::

-   A one week workshop was held in Locarno November 30th to December 4th, 2015.
-We were 15 developers from different corners of the world (Switzerland, Norway, Sweden, Finland, Russia, Germany, Netherlands) working on enhancements to the Pytroll software.
+   A pytroll developers workshop was held at the Head Quarters of Deutcher Wetterdienst (DWD) in Offenbach between June 13 and 17, 2016.
+With the paticipation of 18 developers from the national Met Services of Switzerland, Norway, Denmark, Sweden, Finland and Germany, as well as EUMETSAT it was the largest to date.

 The available pytroll python packages at the moment are: